earlymarket/omniauth-coposition-oauth2/README.md

 ## Usage

-When developer wants to use Coposition as an omniauth provider, he should go through following steps:

-1. Register developer account on Coposition (https://coposition.com).
-Corresponding oauth application will be created automatically.
+1. Register a developer account on Coposition (https://coposition.com).
+A corresponding oauth application will be created automatically.

-2. Add this gem as a dependency to third party application.
+2. Add this gem as a dependency to your third party application.

-3. Within new initializer (Rails project initializer, name does not matter) add new omniauth provider with following settings:
+3. Within a new initializer, add a new omniauth provider with following settings:

 ```
 provider :coposition_oauth2,